-The government is talking $TRILLION bailout . . . what do today’s economic reality mean for your direct mail plans?
+The government is talking $TRILLIONs . . . what does today’s economic reality mean for your direct mail plans?

-However, if it were just cyclical, nobody would be talking about nearly a $1,000,000,000,000 (TRILLION) in taxpayer dollars to stabilize the current economic reality.
+However, if it were just cyclical, nobody would be talking about $TRILLION in relief dollars to stabilize the current economic reality.

-All that being said, direct mail at this time is challenging and has been for a number of months, for both acq and renewal – what are the alternatives?
+All that being said, direct mail at this time is challenging and has been for a number of months, for both acquisition and renewal – what are the alternatives?

-Donors are lapsing faster than ever, so we all need new donors -- if we don't do acq, it may save us some expense money today, but hurts big-time in the long-run.
+Donors are lapsing faster than ever, so we all need new donors -- if we don't do acquisition, it may save us some expense money today, but hurts big-time in the long-run.

-You could also say that if other orgs are cutting back on acquisition there remains an opening -- an opportunity -- for those who will proceed with more aggressive plans.
+You could also say that if other organizations are cutting back on acquisition there remains an opening -- an opportunity -- for those who will proceed with more aggressive plans.

-That notwithstanding, individual organizations may be able to turn the current situation into a cry for urgent appeals for year end.
-Especially well positioned would be those that cater to social
+Individual organizations may be able to turn the current situation into a cry for urgent appeals.
+Especially well positioned would be those that cater to health,

-your cause/appeal now, may be better positioned for longer term performance, since they ostensibly may have need to make a more "thought-out" to give and were less impulsive with their giving and may
+your cause/appeal now, maybe better positioned for longer-term performance, since they ostensibly may have the need to make a more "thought-out" to give and were less impulsive with their giving and